-Carpathians: Austrian attacks repulsed until March 9 but Hungarian General Szurmay holds Uzsok Pass, three times refusing orders to evacuate during March.
+Carpathians: Austrian attacks repulsed until March 9 but Hungarian General Szurmay holds Uzsok Pass, three times refusing orders evacuating during March.

 Serbia: British Serbian Relief Fund and Red Cross Society open typhus isolation colony; 16 workers including organizer Lady Paget stricken (March 6-24) leaving one sister for 300 patients for a week until 2nd Serbian Relief Fund surgical unit supplies four more nurses.

 Dardanelles: Corps Expeditionnaire d ‘Orient formed for Dardanelles.
-By now 5 Turk divisions are in this theatre (3 added in February).
+By now 5 Turk divisions are in this theater (3 added in February).